powersync-ja/powersync-react-native-mongodb-mbnb/README.md

 ```sh
 npm install
 ```
-## Setup the environment variables
+## Set up the Environment Variables
 Copy the `.env.template` file and update the variables accordingly:

 ```bash